Roy Conacher: Early life

 Roy Conacher was born October 5, 1916, along with his twin brother Bert.
 They were the youngest children to Benjamin and Elizabeth Conacher and two of ten siblings: five boys and five girls.
 The family grew up in the Toronto neighbourhood of Davenport, which his brother Charlie described as "one of Toronto's higher class slums".
 His father was a teamster, and struggled to earn enough money to support the family.
 In the winter, he ploughed the snow off outdoor skating rinks to earn additional money.

 All ten children were encouraged to participate in sports by the principal of Jesse Ketchum School, who felt that such pursuits would keep his students from getting into trouble.
 Roy joined his elder brothers in playing hockey, and having started younger than they had, was regarded as a better skater.
 Roy went on to join his brothers Lionel and Charlie in professional hockey.
-Bert was also an aspiring hockey player but his professional hopes were ended when lost an eye in his late teens to a freak accident while the brothers were playing street hockey in front of their home.
+Bert was also an aspiring hockey player but his professional hopes were ended when he lost an eye in his late teens to a freak accident while the brothers were playing street hockey in front of their home.